WayneYann/python/README.md

 # Python

-Code examples of various concepts and features of the Python programming language as discussed on the [Tinkker.io](http://tinkker.io) website.
+Code example written in Python.

+The name of each file or folder relates to a particular topic.
+See the README within each folder or the comments in each file for more details.